khulnasoft/BugVault/docs/user/TUTORIAL.md

 assert response.ok
 ```

-With this, we now have added a brand new Flaw into OSIDB, but we introduced some data that is not 100% correct and need to change it.
+With this, we now have added a brand new Flaw into BUGVAULT, but we introduced some data that is not 100% correct and need to change it.

 ## Updating a Flaw